 MacKenzie gathered all the information compiled by all the guys I just mentioned and intended to introduce this information to the UK, and create a secret society based on all these teachings.

-He died before he could accomplish this, but by then his papers were made available to Free Masons who went on to establish the Hermetic Order of the Golden Dawn and based the group’s practice on MacKenzie’s manuscripts.
+Unfortunately, MacKenzie died before he could accomplish this, but by then his papers were made available to Free Masons who went on to establish the Hermetic Order of the Golden Dawn and based the group’s practice on MacKenzie’s manuscripts.

 MacKenzie’s work on tarot provided a floor plan for relating the 22 trump cards in tarot to the 22 letters of the Hebrew alphabet, establishing pathways on the tree of Life, and astrological correspondences.
 He lumped the Fool, the Wild Card into the category of the Major Arcana suit to make a connection between the 22 cards and the Hebrew alphabet.
 Some, myself included, might consider this association to be a forced one to fit his agenda.
 However, it makes sense and works for some readers, and so they've adopted this approach to tarot.

 Keep in mind: